VYANKEE/day29-typingflow/README.md

-# TypeFlow | The Ultimate Flow State Experience
+ # 29 day of 45 days Coding challenge - : TypeFlow | The Ultimate Flow State Experience

 **TypeFlow** is a high-performance, immersive typing application designed to help users achieve a "flow state."
 Unlike traditional typing tests, TypeFlow emphasizes precision and rhythm.

 It features a **"Hard Mode"** engine where the **Backspace key is disabled**, forcing users to focus on accuracy and forward momentum rather than correction.
-Built with a modern neon-cyberpunk aesthetic, it provides instant visual feedback and zero-latency interaction.
+Built with a modern aesthetic, it provides instant visual feedback and zero-latency interaction.

 ## ✨ Key Features